Causal Inference and Data Fusion in Econometrics

 The graph in Figure \ref{fig1a} contains no sequences of edges that point from a variable back to itself (i.e., there are no feedback loops).
 This property is called \emph{acyclicity}.
 Throughout the paper, we restrict attention to structural causal models that can be represented by directed acyclic graphs (DAG).
-This class of models, which economists often refer to as \emph{recursive}, is of central importance in causal inference, because it describes economic systems in which individual causal mechanisms have a direct and autonomous stimulus-response interpretation, in accordance with the notion of causality put forward by \citeauthor{Strotz1960} (1960; see also \citealp{Woodward2003, Cartwright2007,Pearl2009}).\footnote{It is important to note, however, that the axioms of structural counterfactuals in SCMs \citep[][ch.\ 7]{Pearl2009} also hold in nonrecursive models, see \citet{halpern:2000}.
-For an introduction into the literature on \emph{cyclic directed graphs}, the interested reader is referred to \citet[][ch.\ 12]{Spirtes2001} and \citet[][ch.\ 3.6]{Pearl2009}.
-Appendix \ref{app_non-recursive} provides a brief discussion of the differences arising with respect to the conceptual interpretations of causality in recursive versus nonrecursive economic systems.}
+This class of models, which economists refer to as \emph{recursive}, is of central importance in causal inference, because they describe economic systems in which individual causal mechanisms have a direct and autonomous stimulus-response interpretation, in accordance with the notion of causality put forward by \citeauthor{Strotz1960} (1960; see also \citealp{Woodward2003, Cartwright2007}).\footnote{Incidentally, the potential outcomes framework in the econometric treatment effects literature also interprets the link between treatment and outcome as a stimulus-response relationship and therefore implicitly maintains the assumption of acyclicty (\citealp{Heckman2007}).
+To witness the discussion about the causal interpretation of individual functional relationships in recursive versus nonrecursive models in the early econometrics literature, see \citet{Haavelmo1943}, \citeauthor{Bentzel1946} (1946; as cited in \citealp{Wold1981}), \citet{Bentzel1954}, \citet{Strotz1960}, \citet{Wold1960}, and \citet{Basman1963}.} It is important to note, however, that the axioms of structural counterfactuals in SCMs (\citealp{Pearl2009}, ch.\ 7) also hold in nonrecursive models, as discussed in \citet{halpern:2000}.
+Graphical causal model with directed cycles, which can incorporate feedback loops and equilibrium behavior, are an active area of research.
+The interested reader is referred to \citet[][ch.\ 12]{Spirtes2001}, \citet[][ch.\ 3.6]{Pearl2009}, and \citet{Bongers2021}.